 Can I Be the Server?

 No. There are several ways your initial papers can be served, but you cannot be the one to serve them.
 You can ask a friend or relative to serve the papers, or you can pay your local sheriff’s department, police department, or a process server.
 Whoever serves the papers must be at least 18 years old and cannot be involved in your case.

 The server must do the following things:

-Personally give your spouse a copy of your court papers or mail the papers (see the mailing rules below),
+Personally give the other party or parties a copy of your court papers or mail the papers (see the mailing rules below)

 Fill out and sign the Proof of Service that is on the second page of the Summons (form MC 01), AND

 File the Proof of Service or return it to you to file